 I don’t recall the exact circumstances of the time, but I had also contacted a psychoanalyst in January 2021.
 What I do know is that I was suffering because I had fallen in love with someone with whom I primarily communicated through email and letter, and I had started to find the silences between these pieces of correspondence unbearable.
 My first sexual encounter with him had occurred in November, and I found out during the visit that he was going to visit another long-distance partner of his a few weeks later.
 Then there was a silence, for almost the entirety of December and twenty-one days in January.
 I wrote a sequence of emails to him during this time, some distraught, others more analytical.
 On some level I knew that writing to him when he was reluctant to respond would repel him further, but I couldn’t stop writing.
 He, in turn, seemed to communicate with me, during this month-and-a-half of silence, through stories he had posted on a personal website which I have reason to believe was only read by me.
 It was erotic, in its indirectness, and I found myself deeply aroused by this delicate form of contact.

 My correspondent had known me since high school, when I had not yet transitioned.
 We had engaged in a bit of mutual flirtation, but I soon decided that I was a trans man, and that this would entail, for me, not becoming entangled with straight men.
-So we didn’t date, not until the letters and emails were initiated almost six years later, when I was about five years into my male identity and four years on testosterone.
+We didn’t date, not until the letters and emails were initiated almost six years later, when I was about five years into my male identity and four years on testosterone.

 I had an inkling that the more I fell for him, the more I felt like a woman.
 A gap appeared, between how I felt subjectively: like an abandoned woman, and how I appeared to the world as a serious, small man.
 I imagined that my physical masculinity was off-putting to my correspondent, or that it created a gap for him between his fantasy of me and the reality of being with me in bed.
 In speaking about this material with my analyst, it became clear to me that I wanted to be a woman, in part to become desirable to one particular man, and in part to see what would happen if I began dating other men.
 It also became clear that I wanted to date men as a woman, which I gained proof of after going on a few dates with gay men.